shakeel-faiz/FF/11Nov-10/03-xci.md

 ## How to play XCI files on Switch

-Playing XCI files on a Nintendo Switch typically involves using custom firmware (CFW) or a compatible homebrew loader.
-Here is a general outline of steps involved:
+Playing XCI files on Nintendo Switch typically involves using custom firmware (CFW) or compatible homebrew loader; here is a general outline of steps involved:

 1.  **Prepare Your Nintendo Switch:**

-    -   Ensure your Nintendo Switch is compatible with custom firmware.
-Check model and firmware version, as compatibility may vary.
+    -   Ensure your Nintendo Switch is compatible with custom firmware; check model and firmware version as compatibility may vary.
 2.  **Obtain Custom Firmware (CFW):**

     -   Install a custom firmware like **SX OS**, **Atmosphere** or other CFW of your choice.
 The installation process can vary depending on the CFW so follow specific instructions for the one you choose.